Grigory Levenfish: Lack of support and recognition

 Despite his successes, Levenfish was virtually ignored by the Soviet chess authorities, who gave their full blessing to the young rising star and committed communist Botvinnik.
 He was the only strong Soviet master of his generation who was denied a stipend.
 This meant that he could only afford a poorly heated room in a run-down block of flats.
 Furthermore, the government refused him permission to travel abroad and compete in tournaments such as AVRO 1938 (even though he was the reigning Soviet Champion).
 This further weakened his standing and most likely affected his morale, as well as his development as a chess player.
-Other players born before the revolution, such as Alexander Alekhine, Efim Bogoljubov, and Akiba Rubinstein were all allowed to travel and even ended up living abroad.
+Other players born before the revolution, such as Alexander Alekhine, Efim Bogoljubow, and Akiba Rubinstein were all allowed to travel and even ended up living abroad.
 Deprived of the same opportunities, Levenfish played only within the confines of Soviet Russia and supplemented his income with a job as an engineer in the glass industry.
 This eventually resulted in a slow retirement from active play.

 Levenfish was awarded the title of International Grandmaster by FIDE, the world chess federation, in 1950, the year the title was introduced officially.